 FDA approves Atripla a combination of efavirenz, emtricitabine, and tenofovir disoproxil fumarate.
 (2006)

-Elizabeth Glaser and Bob Hattoy are the first HIV-positive speakers at the Democratic National Convention.
+Elizabeth Glaser and Bob Hattoy are the first people living with HIV to speak at the Democratic National Convention.
 (1992)

-FDA approves the use of Truvada for pre-exposure prophylaxis (PrEP).
+The Food and Drug Administration announces the approval of Truvada as pre-exposure prophylaxis (PrEP).
 (2012)

 Fire in the Belly: The Life and Times of David Wojnarowicz by Cynthia Carr is published.
 (2012)